tantonyan/covid-19_hot_zones/README.md

 Using [US Census data](https://www2.census.gov/programs-surveys/popest/datasets/2010-2019/counties/totals/) (population estimates for 2019) per county with
 [2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19)
-compute confirmed cases as a percent of the county population for the present and the following time ranges:
+compute confirmed cases as a percent of the county population as of the last reported date and within the following time periods:
 * Last 30 days
 * Last 14 days
 * Last 7 days

-For the same time range also compute increase/decrease rates and tangent.
+For the same time ranges also compute increase/decrease rates and tangent.

 Using the computed fields define `trend` as follows:
 * `rising`: If the tangent is increasing across 30, 14 and 7 day windows